w3c/css3-display/README.md

 CSS Display Module Level 3
 ==========================

-This is a proposal (not officially endorsed by the CSS Working Group) for a new spec for the 'display' property in CSS.
+This was a proposal (not officially endorsed by the CSS Working Group) for a new spec for the 'display' property in CSS - the work has now moved to the [W3C CSS WG repository](https://github.com/w3c/csswg-drafts/tree/master/css-display-3)

-This proposal adds some new values to the 'display' property, and turns it into a shorthand for 'display-inside' and 'display-outside' properties.